 Magician Archetype – sometimes known as the Alchemist, Wizard, Sorcerer

 The Magician and Alchemist Archetype’s most positive and light traits include the ability to be a catalyst for transformation and growth.
 They tend to have a much stronger and deeper connection to the universe and unseen than many other archetypes do.
-So tend to have strong intuitive and or psychic traits.
-I tend to attract a lot of Alchemists in my work as many are natural healers, spiritual teachers and transformational coaches.

-The Magician’s shadow traits include being easily seduced my magic, money and illusion.
-They don’t always have patience and like the Magician Apprentice want to get the results without always doing the work or practice.
 This alongside having very strong opinions can make them sometimes the challenging student.
-Or cause them to not reach their full potential or fall for their own illusion.
+Or cause them to not reach their full potential or fall for their own illusions.
 They can as quickly destruct or self-destruct as transform and make great change.

 Lover Archetype also known as the Romantic Archetype

-The Romantic or Lover Archetype’s shadow traits include their deep fear of rejection, their need for someone else, their need to please.
+The Romantic or Lover Archetype’s shadow traits include their deep fear of rejection, their need for someone else, and their need to please.
 Lack of Self-Love and Self-Care.
 Can have a strong tendency towards co-dependency issues, over-attachment, and neuroticism.
 Suppression of the Lover Archetype can lead to all sorts of addictions and promiscuity.

-Jester Archetype’s main positive traits are their strong ability to have fun, be the life and soul of the party.
+Jester Archetype’s main positive traits are their strong ability to have fun, and be the life and soul of the party.
 They have a natural ability to uplift others and get others to join in and engage in activities or communication.
 Tend to be entertaining and or a natural comedian.
 Their main motto tends to be you only live once.

-Common Jester Archetype shadow traits include not always taking things seriously, because they fear being judged as boring.
-They often have challenges around being mature, sensible and taking self-responsibility.
-Their darkest shadow elements include deception, lies and manipulation.
-The reason the Jester is viewed as both positive fun and as the Trickster devious and deceptive is because their polar opposite tendencies.
-The Jester can therefore be fooled by their own mind, believe anything is possible, not see their own limits or limits within a situation.
+The main reason the Jester is viewed as both positive fun and as the Trickster devious and deceptive is because of their polar opposite tendencies.
+The Jester can therefore be fooled by their mind, believe anything is possible, and not see their weaknesses or limits within a situation.

 Orphan Archetype also known as the Communitarian, Realist, Everyday Girl Or Everyday Man